Access4all/adg/CONTRIBUTING.md

 ## Communication

-In addition to using issues and PRs to dicuss topics, we use Slack for general communication: [Join ADG Slack team](https://join.slack.com/t/a11y-dev-guide/shared_invite/enQtMzMwOTkxNTI3NDYwLTFkOTA5YmEwYjc5ZWU4OTJmZmZmYTJlNzFlNWQ0ZGU3MzQ0ZjQ1ODc3ZGFiY2MzYThkOTVkM2ZhNGQ0ZTZhZDE)!
+We use issues and pull requests to discuss topics.

 ## Technical details